Sacred Heart Network

 Formal and informal systems recognise achievement and encourage progress in all whether this is in the curriculum, enrichment activities, training and assessment, when there is success and when there are difficulties.
 A wide range of opportunities allow students to find and develop skills, particularly resilience, persistence and strength of character.
 These can include sports, performances, school outings, leadership roles, competitions, goal setting.

 At Beechwood we are very lucky to have a dedicated Chapel.
 There is a separate Blessed Sacrament Chapel for private prayer and the main Chapel is in constant use for prayer and worship throughout the week.

 We have a Lay Chaplain who helps to ensure that the Spiritual life of the school underpins everything we do.
+In the Denominational Inspection in January 2020 ‘Collective Worship was judged to be outstanding’ and pupils are given a ‘wide variety of prayer and liturgical experiences that they engage and actively participate in.’
 She holds regular prayer groups and ‘Choc and Chat’ sessions, where pupils can drop in to share a drink and chat about issues concerning them.
 She also helps each Year group to prepare a Liturgy on a theme of their choosing, and is instrumental in the preparation of all the school Masses throughout the year.

 We are a Catholic School but, warmly welcome everyone of any faith or of none.
 No attempt is made to indoctrinate and everyone is valued for themselves.

 Fr.
-Peter is available every Friday lunchtime in the Chapel to talk to and listen to any pupil or group of pupils.
-He is of course also available for the Sacrament of reconciliation at this time for those who request it.
+Peter is available for the Sacrament of reconciliation at available times for those who request it.